The ability to retain engineering talent can make or break a company. This is why the competition for 10x engineers is so fierce.

 And yes, it’s a never-ending and at times grueling process.
 But, it becomes much easier over time as you shape an awesome work culture.
 The trick is to not fear change.
 This will ensure you’ll build an awesome workplace where top-end engineers will want to grow their roots.

-What do you think is most impactful to retain engineering talent?
+What do you think is most impactful to retaining engineering talent?
 What factors make you want to quit and switch companies?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER

 Koosha started Engineer Calcs in 2020 to help people better understand the engineering and construction industry, and to discuss various science and engineering-related topics to make people think.
 He has been working in the engineering and tech industry in California for over 15 years now and is a licensed professional electrical engineer, and also has various entrepreneurial pursuits.